 The Greeks did it first and better

 Below are some of the interesting and amazing inventions that reflect their contribution in the best possible way.
-These inventions have been mentioned in no particular order.
+So what did the Greeks invent?

 Today, the Olympic Games are a global phenomenon.
-But, do you know where it got originated from?
+But, do you know where it originated?

-The astrolabe is one of the significant ancient Greece inventions.
-It is an instrument used to make astronomical measurements like altitudes of celestial bodies.
+The astrolabe is one of the most significant ancient Greece inventions.
+It is an instrument used to make astronomical measurements, like altitudes of celestial bodies.

-Today, watching a play, movie or musical shows is one major source of entertainment for the people across the globe.
-However, did you know that the theatre was introduced by the ancient Greeks?
+Today, watching a play, movie, or musical is a major source of entertainment for people across the globe.
+However, did you know that the theatre as we understand it today was introduced by the ancient Greeks?

 4. Water Clock